sheidmann/tcrmpDataEntry/README.md

 * A user with manager privileges can view field progress by site.

-* Any user can enter fish transect data, and view and edit previously entered data.

-* Any user can enter fish rover data, and view and edit previously entered data.
+* Any user can enter fish transect and rover data, and view and edit previously entered data.

 ## In-progress features